Published June 18, 2018 in Warp & Woof

 If your philosophy of virtual friendships leans more toward viewing the online world as an extension of IRL social networks, then meet-ups are already part of the rules.
 Your virtual friends are already granted the same privileges and access as the IRL friends – they’re the same people.
 If you prefer to maintain strict separation of the virtual from the real world, you’re probably seeing the virtual milieu as a refuge from the IRL world.
 The corollary here is that your virtual friends have more privileges and access to you than your real-world friends – you may be more reticent to express feelings with the IRL friends.
 Meet-ups may be forbidden or purely accidental.

-Meet-ups may not be, in the case of trying to make plans online for an encounter.
+Meet-ups may not be all that you had hoped, in the case of trying to make plans online for an encounter.
 Perhaps physical meet-ups work better in the first case, where they’re conditions of the friendship from the outset, or accidental encounters for the latter case.
 I have not had such an experience with a digital-only friend, although I have many virtual friends, some in my local geographic area (I live in a major metro area, common interests might very well accidentally bring us together).
 But, the prospect does bring an air of excitement to my virtual life.

 I may experiment with more audio-visual communication in my Facebook net, but I will be sure to ask permission first.